OldemarRodriguez/riemannian_stats/docs/source/contributing.rst

 Pull Request Reviews
 ^^^^^^^^^^^^^^^^^^^^

 The maintainers will review your pull request and may suggest improvements.
-Communication and iteration are key—don’t hesitate to ask questions or discuss alternatives!
+Communication and iteration are key-don’t hesitate to ask questions or discuss alternatives!

 Questions?
 ^^^^^^^^^^